-- 8.7.11 There is a risk of damage to plant and injury to personnel from working with or adjacent to live services.
-Contact has been established with the Statutory Authorities responsible and contact will continue through the final design and construction stages.
-Full design details will be supplied to affected organisations in order that appropriate and necessary measures are taken to divert or protect plant and highway users and the contractor is required to undertake the necessary liaison and processes. - 8.7.12 Since the scheme requires a large amount of imported fill there is a risk that associated costs will be underestimated.
-There are local sources of acceptable fill material available. - 8.7.13 Unforeseen ground conditions represent a considerable risk to major construction schemes in rural locations.
-Ground Investigations will be undertaken and results have been provided to tenderers.
-The successful contractor will undertake further comprehensive ground investigations and analysis of data to verify any information provided and to secure additional information required for the final design.
+- 8.7.11 There is a risk of damage to plant and injury to personnel.
+Contact would be established with the necessary Statutory Authorities and maintained through the design and construction stages.
+Full design details would be supplied to affected organisations in order that appropriate and necessary measures are taken to divert or protect plant and highway users and the contractor would be required to undertake the necessary liaison and processes. - 8.7.12 Unforeseen ground conditions represent a considerable risk to major construction schemes in rural locations.
+Ground Investigations would be undertaken and results provided to tenderers.
+The successful contractor would be required to undertake further comprehensive ground investigations and analysis of data to verify any information provided and to secure additional information required for the final design.